Bob Stupak: Career

+starred in an episode of Crime Story in 1987, and made numerous film and television series appearances.

+In 1999, he was among the inaugural inductees to the Casino Legends Hall of Fame.

 As of 2008, his total live tournament winnings exceeded $865,000.
 With his World Series of Poker Bracelet in the Deuce to Seven Championship and his wife Sandy in the Casino Owner's Championship at Binion's Horseshoe, they were the first husband-and-wife combo to hold WSOP bracelets.

 Political career

 Stupak ran for mayor of Las Vegas twice.
 In 1983, Stupak ran against then-current mayor William H. Briare, as well as six other candidates.
 Stupak came in second place, with 33.1 percent of the vote, losing to Briare, who attained 62.5 percent and won re-election.

 Stupak ran for mayor again in 1987, and clashed often with the media.
 During the campaign, Stupak released financial documents that indicated his net worth at about $54 million.
 Stupak almost succeeded in being elected mayor.
 After defeating a dozen other candidates in the primary, Stupak forced an incumbent city council member into a runoff general election contest.
 Following what many believed was a tampered vote count, Stupak lost the election.

 In 2006, Stupak unsuccessfully ran as a Democrat for Lieutenant Governor of Nevada.